Orthometric Heights Using GNSS

 HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), and Maryland.
 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, and New Jersey (Approval No. 24GP00049300).
 HalfMoon Education is deemed an approved continuing education sponsor for New York engineers, architects and landscape architects via its registration with the American Institute of Architects Continuing Education System (AIA/CES) and the Landscape Architecture Continuing Education System (LA/CES).
 Other states do not preapprove continuing education providers or courses.

 This webinar has been approved by the Florida Board of Professional Surveyors and Mappers for 3.0 CE hours.
-Approval is pending for land surveyors in Missouri and Tennessee.
+The Missouri Board of APEPLSPLA has approved this webinar for 3.0 PDUs.
+This webinar has been approved by the Tennessee Department of Commerce and Insurance for 3.0 PDHs for land surveyors.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).